NativeScript/plugins/packages/biometrics/README.md

 To verify a user's biometric, call the `verifyBiometric()` method.

 > **Note: iOS**
-Use `Features->Face ID` menu items to enroll a face and signal successs/failure to recognize a face.
+Use `Features->Face ID` menu items to enroll a face and signal a successs/failure to recognize a face.
-`verifyBiometric()` will fail on IOS simulator unless `pinfallBack` is used.
+`verifyBiometric()` will fail on IOS simulator unless the `pinfallBack` option is used.

 ```typescript
 biometricAuth